apache/airflow/BREEZE.rst

 The flag ``--airflow-site-directory`` takes the path of the cloned ``airflow-site``.
 The command will not proceed if this is an invalid path.

+When you have multi-processor machine docs publishing can be vastly sped up by using ``--run-in-parallel`` option when publishing docs for multiple providers.

 These are all available flags of ``release-management publish-docs`` command:

 .. image:: ./images/breeze/output_release-management_publish-docs.svg